About this Blog: A Simple Brewer's Manifesto

-- "Fine, but you're still a hack who can't write and so you just give it away for free like some beer writing slut."
+"Fine, but you're still a hack who can't write and so you just give it away for free like some beer writing vagabond."
 Not true - you'll also find my work in several brewing publications.
 But even if you're right and I can't write, that's what editors are for...

 I actually love debate and discussion, so please do challenge me on anything I write here - but at least acknowledge that I'm not just some rube who fell off the barley truck.

 Why am I writing this blog?
 Because I love homebrewing, but more than that, I love brewers.
 I love the sense of community.
 I love the feeling of fraternity.
 I love that brewing brings together people from fantastically different walks of life, from welders to farmers to doctors to cooks to scientists.
 I love that (most) brewers are so eager to improve and love getting feedback, even if it's somewhat harsh.
 I feel an obligation and a desire to give my very best to that community, because it is home to some of the most generous, giving, funny, wonderful people and friends I've ever known.
 I want it to grow.
 I want it to succeed.
 And I want to be as much a part of it as I can be.
 So, here I am, for a while, anyway.
 I hope you'll enjoy reading the blog, and I hope you'll let me know what I'm doing wrong (and right, if that happens to occur).
 Thank you for your time - I'll try to save you some on the back end in return.